jerickjoe111/launch-school/JS230/04_libraries.md

 ### jQuery Event Management

-We can use the `on()` method to register event listeners on a jQuery object representing one or more DOM elements (if it is the latter case, the listener will be registered on every element.)
+We can use the `on()` method to register event listeners on a jQuery object representing one or more DOM elements (if it is the latter case, the listener will be registered _on every element_.)

 The syntax for this method is: